Welcome to The GLJ Media Group Daily Blog

 We can absolutely help you with your production.
 We handle all aspects of video production including corporate communications and strategies, written press releases, websites, marketing and social networking and, of course, media production.
 We have access to several dozen multimedia experts in the Washington DC metro region at a moment’s notice.

-This is an exciting time for Lars, Guy, and myself.
-My partners and I would be most happy to speak with you at your convenience to discuss your requirements and time-frame.
+This is an exciting time for us.
+Our partners would be most happy to speak with you at your convenience to discuss your requirements and time-frame.
 Feel free to contact us, anytime.
 We look forward to speaking with you soon, and thank you for the opportunity to help you.

 The Washington DC 48 Hour Film Project